OracleMichael/ODA-Alexa-Workshop/ODA-Alexa-200.md

 ### Welcome to Singlebot.

 This is not really an error.
 This occurs when the user does not provide an intent after the invocation, for instance simply saying "alexa ask pizza bot".
-The conversation context has not entered the digital assistant dialog flow yet, so you will need to properly invoke the digital assistant by following the proper syntax outlined in **STEP 1**.
+The conversation context has not entered the digital assistant dialog flow yet, so you will need to properly invoke the digital assistant by following the proper syntax outlined in **STEP 1** of the **Test the application** section.

 **This completes the ODA-Alexa Integration Workshop!**